 - A person's stress load has gradually built up to a breaking point.
-Then, some stressful event happens while driving and that stress combined with all of the previous life stress culminates in feeling overwhelmed and emotionally flooded.
+Then, some stressful event happens while driving and that stress, combined with all of their previous life stress, culminates in them feeling overwhelmed and emotionally flooded.
 These are the "last straw" threshold events that push a person beyond their coping capacity.
 The resulting effect is a moment of panic and the imprinting of intense fear in the emotional midbrain.

 A. Behavioral Counter-Conditioning of Traumatic and Panic Memories while Driving

-This involves the use of leading-edge and evidence-based treatment methods to help retrain the midbrain alarm center to associate comfort and relaxation with the old stressful memories.
+This type of counseling involves the use of leading-edge and evidence-based treatment methods to help retrain the midbrain alarm center to associate comfort and relaxation with the old stressful memories.
 Interventions that have been shown to calm the sympathetic nervous system, to reach and soothe the midbrain include:

 B. Virtual Reality Desensitization

-I have the person I am treating take videos of challenging driving conditions.
+I have the person I am treating to take videos of challenging driving conditions.
 OK, sometimes, their spouse or a friend will take the videos for them if they are too uncomfortable to even do so as a passenger.
-Then, I can have them watch the videos in my office as we work with the treatment methods mentioned above to desensitized the distress related to the videos.
+Then, I can have them watch the videos as we work with the treatment methods mentioned above to desensitized the distress related to the videos.

-Once we have treated the old painful memories regarding driving and then treated the reactions to videos of challenging driving conditions, then we are ready for the last phase of therapy.
+Once we have treated the old painful memories regarding driving and treated their reactions to videos of challenging driving conditions, then we are ready for the last phase of therapy.

 This is where we take the treatment to the streets.
 It involves three parts.

 - Starting with small challenges and working up to more daunting ones, you will begin to drive in those previously uncomfortable conditions.
-Using multiple exposures to the same section of highway or bridge, with every repetition of a test drive your midbrain will learn to associate self-soothing techniques and calmness with driving.
+Using multiple exposures to the same section of a highway or bridge, with every repetition of the test drive, your midbrain will learn to associate self-soothing techniques and calmness with driving.

 - In therapy sessions, we will debrief about your therapeutic homework assignments.
 Here I will provide additional desensitization therapy as necessary to make it easier.

-- If there are any automatic negative thoughts that interfere with your comfort or progress, then we will treat those thought with cognitive therapy interventions.
+- If there are any automatic negative thoughts that interfere with your comfort or progress, then we will treat those thoughts with cognitive therapy interventions.

 All of these therapy components, if done precisely and repeatedly, can result in a return to comfort while driving.
-Driving phobias no longer need to get in your way of work or recreation.
-I have successfully treated many people who are now free from driving phobias.
+Driving phobias no longer have to get in the way of your work or recreation.
+I have successfully treated many people who are now free from the fear of driving.
 I look forward to being of help to you as well.